 There are two types of assessments that are needed, according to the Project Management Institute.
 One is the assessment of organization readiness and ability to take on an endeavor of the magnitude of a global PMO.
 Second is the initiation of a process for selecting, managing and controlling these projects throughout the yearly budget cycles, as well as managing the interface with the organization project tactical delivery.

 Once an assessment is completed with a decision to establish a portfolio function, managing the transition becomes the number one priority.
 It is important that all affected organizational areas are involved and accept the selection, monitor and control process produced by the PMO.
 Establishing this process can be done by the organization’s PMO itself or by engaging professional services’ Subject Matter Experts (SME).
 Action plans will vary in length and scope depending on the depth and breadth of the process established, on the required improvements, on the organization’s culture and structure, and on whether portfolio management lies within or outside the PMO.
 The common thread is establishing the continued monitoring process and the continuous improvement process which result from the monitoring and control matrix.

-If the organization is ready to take on portfolio management (which is becoming the trend in recent years), then that organization must have been performing some of the required activities.
+If the organization is ready to take on portfolio management, the organization should have been performing some of the required activities.
 These activities can be summarized by the following steps: